business-applications/sample-websocket-terminal/README.md

 In this demo we create a process driven websocket web terminal.
 Every command entered in the terminal starts our business process which then executes the command.
 In the demo the business process uses the jBPM Exec Workitem, and the jBPM OpenWeatherMap Workitem.
-The Exec workitem executes all commands this do not start with "show temp for", where as the OpenWeatherMap workitem is responsible to execute commands such as "show temp for Atlanta,UNITED_STATES".
+The Exec workitem executes all commands which do not start with "show temp for", where as the OpenWeatherMap workitem is responsible to execute commands such as "show temp for Atlanta,UNITED_STATES".
-We use websockets so that the results of the business process are dynamically updates on the terminal web page, without having to refresh the page at all.
+We use websockets so that the results of the business process are dynamically updated on the terminal web page, without having to refresh the page at all.

 ## Getting Started